ropensci/roweb3/content/blog/2022-06-13-contributors-communication/index.md

 Unless there are very few people involved, messages need to be sent in several places, _with reminders_.
 Not all at once, the idea is not to spam people!
-A mix of general communication channels (newsletter, mailing lists, Slack workspaces) together with more targeted communication ([ping in GitHub issues](https://github.com/datacarpentry/r-socialsci/issues/274#issuecomment-1126176378), emails), can best help deliver information... but also opens the floor for questions and feedback _from_ maintainers (because at the end of the day, the most important part of the community is the community itself)!
+A mix of general communication channels (newsletter, mailing lists, Slack workspaces) together with more targeted communication ([ping in GitHub issues](https://github.com/datacarpentry/r-socialsci/issues/274#issuecomment-1126176378), emails[^gmailr]), can best help deliver information... but also opens the floor for questions and feedback _from_ maintainers (because at the end of the day, the most important part of the community is the community itself)!
 Answering contributor questions in a timely manner is key to trust.

-On a technical note, some communication can be partly automated, e.g. emails can be sent collectively using gmailr.
+[^gmailr]: On a technical note, some communication can be partly automated, e.g. emails can be sent collectively using gmailr.

 ## Not rushing changes